University of Minnesota, Ph.D. in Economics, 2006

 Seoul National University, B.A. in International Economics, 1996

-I am a Senior Lecturer at the University of New South Wales, in Sydney, Australia.
+I am an Associate Professor at the University of New South Wales, in Sydney, Australia.
 I received my Ph.D. in Economics from the University of Minnesota in 2006.

 Personal Website: https://sites.google.com/view/stanleychounsw/home

 Business School Profile: https://www.business.unsw.edu.au/our-people/sangwook(stanley)cho

 - Journal Articles